IRS Fresh Start Program: FAQs & 2023 Updates

 Offer in Compromise (OIC)

 The ability to qualify for the OIC program is your best-case scenario for tax repayment options, as you can reduce your debt and ease your financial situation.
-However, eligibility guidelines for this method of tax debt reduction are stringent and saved for debt cases.
+Eligibility guidelines for this method of tax debt reduction are stringent and saved for debt cases.

-Other Initiatives of the IRS Fresh Start Program
+Other Options of the IRS Fresh Start Program

 Currently Not Collectible Status